leonormes/retry/README.md

 const apiCommand = new ApiCommand(callAPI: function, endpoint: string, payload: payload)
 ```

-and now the retryer function call is much clearer
+and now the Retryer function call is much clearer;

 ```typescript
 retryer(command, policy);
 ```

-Here is one way you could use these classes in a retryer function;
+Here is one way you could use these classes in a Retryer function;

 ```typescript
 export async function retryer(command: ICommand, policy: Ipolicy) {